adithya-gv/COVIDLogReg/README.md

 July 12, 2020: Fixed print output bug where there would be no space between the colon and the case count.

 July 15, 2020: Created Scraper Tool to automatically update case counts using data from covidtracking.com and the JSON API.

+July 23, 2020: Generalized both the scraper tool and the algorithm to all US states.
+Also updated the convergence test from absolute difference to iteration count (change in predictions under 0.01%).

+August 4, 2020: Fixed the case collection and gathering algorithm slightly (to compensate for lack of data at times in the day).
+Prediction algorithm updated to include both a graph as well as yesterday's cases.
+Prediction algorithm has errors, currently under investigation.